kyancox/Canvas-Quiz-CSV-to-PDF/README.md

 - Click the "Reports" tab
 - Under "Student Analysis", click "Generate"
 - Then, click "Export CSV" to download the file
-- Place the csv file in this directory
+- Place the CSV file in this directory

 ### Advanced Options